Martin Ryle: Personality

 Ryle was sometimes considered difficult to work with – he often worked in an office at the Mullard Radio Astronomy Observatory to avoid disturbances from other members of the Cavendish Laboratory and to avoid getting into heated arguments, as Ryle had a hot temper.
 Ryle worried that Cambridge would lose its standing in the radio astronomy community as other radio astronomy groups had much better funding, so he encouraged a certain amount of secrecy about his aperture synthesis methods in order to keep an advantage for the Cambridge group.
 Ryle had heated arguments with Fred Hoyle of the Institute of Astronomy about Hoyle's steady state universe, which restricted collaboration between the Cavendish Radio Astronomy Group and the Institute of Astronomy during the 1960s.

 War, peace and energy

-Ryle was a new physics graduate and an experienced radio ham in 1939, when the Second World War started.
+Ryle was a new physics graduate and an experienced amateur radio enthusiast in 1939, when the Second World War started.
 He played an important part in the Allied war effort, working mainly in radar countermeasures.
 After the war, "He returned to Cambridge with a determination to devote himself to pure science, unalloyed by the taint of war."

 In the 1970s, Ryle turned the greater part of his attention from astronomy to social and political issues which he considered to be more urgent.
 With publications from 1976 and continuing, despite illness until he died in 1984, he pursued a passionate and intensive program on the socially responsible use of science and technology.
 His main themes were: